ngvora/Nutriti/README.md

 # Files to Download

-FDA Food Database File to be read by the program can be downloaded using this link. https://drive.google.com/file/d/1CU04kfc18ld8KZqVt0BeBIXa0aTGnjQ6/view?usp=sharing
+FDA Food Database File to be read by the program can be downloaded using this link.
+Please ensure that you have this file inside the folder of the program for it to work. https://drive.google.com/file/d/1CU04kfc18ld8KZqVt0BeBIXa0aTGnjQ6/view?usp=sharing

 # How to use
-Video Demo Link:
+<b>Video Demo Link: </b></n>
 In your terminal, change the directory to the folder the program is in and input the following command:</n>
 <b> gcc -Wall string.c dynamic.c UNORDEREDSET.c UNORDEREDMAP.c main2.c ROW.c -g3 </b> </n>